 Starting with a baseline – Website Redesign

 How can you measure the impact of changes to your website if there is nothing you can measure it against?
-If you think measuring the change in traffic is a good idea, then know this that it’s not enough.
+If you think measuring the change in traffic is a good idea, then know that it’s not enough.
 The traffic report is never a comprehensive picture of learning how your website is performing.

 - Keyword ranking